pixelastic/aberlaas/README.md

 | `[...]`      | `./lib ./*.js ./.*.js` | Files and directories to lint                       |
 | `--fix`      | `false`                | If enabled, will attempt to fix the errors directly |

-You can tweak the default configuration by editing the `.eslintrc.js` file created at the root of your project.
+You can tweak the ESLint configuration by editing the `.eslintrc.js` file created at the root of your project.

 ### Testing